National Bank of Slovakia: Governing bodies

-Appointment
+Appointments

 The Governor and a Vice-Governor are appointed and can be under certain circumstances dismissed by the President of Slovakia at the proposal of the Government and subject to the approval of the Slovak Parliament.
 The remaining three members are appointed and dismissed by the Slovak government following the proposal of the Governor.
 The term of appointment for bank board members is six years (five years before 1 January 2015).
 The number of subsequent terms is not limited for board members, but the Governor and Deputy Governor are allowed to serve only for two terms.

+Regional footprint

+In addition to its headquarters in Bratislava, the National Bank has 5 regional offices.

+Resolution Council

+The Slovak Resolution Council is hosted by the NBS, but operates under an autonomous governance framework, and thus counts as a separate authority.